Portavadie: Ferry

-There is a 25-minute-long Caledonian MacBrayne ferry service across Loch Fyne to Tarbert on the Kintyre Peninsula.
-It runs eleven times on weekdays (ten on Sundays), between 8:30 am and 6:30 pm.
+A Caledonian MacBrayne car ferry service runs across Loch Fyne from Portavadie to Tarbert on the Kintyre Peninsula.
+The Portavadie terminal is situated some 500 m to the west of the village.
+The crossing takes 25 minutes and runs eleven times on weekdays (ten on Sundays), between 8:30 am and 6:30 pm.
 There is no 8:30 am ferry on Sundays.